Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

 A key challenge arises from the spatial distribution of gamma-ray energy depositions throughout the detector volume.
 This effect introduces strongly position-dependent variations in the detected photon count for any given SiPM, driven by solid angle coverage.
-This non-uniformity degrades the achievable energy resolution, an effect which is analyzed in the Results Section ~\ref{sec:results}.
-For high energy events, or those close to a device, a sufficiently large number of photons are detected, saturating the digitizer.
-The digitizer has a \SI{2}{\volt} dynamic range, operating from \SI{-1}{\volt} to \SI{1}{\volt}.
-The baseline is automatically set to \SI{0}{\volt}.
-A fraction of gamma events exceed this range, and became saturated.
+These variations degrade the uniformity of the light collection, an effect which is accounted for in our comparative analysis in Section~\ref{sec:results}.
+For high energy events, or those close to a device, a sufficiently large number of photons is detected, saturating the digitizer.
+The digitizer operates over a \SI{-1}{\volt} to \SI{1}{\volt} range (a 2 V dynamic range) and features an automatic baseline at \SI{0}{\volt}.
+For a fraction of gamma events, the signal amplitude exceeds this range, so the affected waveform samples are clipped at the digitizer limit.
 The \SI{-1}{\volt} saturation limit corresponds to approximately \SI{280}{PE} for FBK and \SI{130}{PE} for HPK devices.
+The different PE-equivalent saturation limits arise from the larger measured SPE waveform gain of the HPK channels.
+As a result, the same \(-1~\mathrm{V}\) digitizer limit is reached with fewer reconstructed PE for HPK than for FBK devices.
 Approximately 30\% of events contain at least one saturated channel, though the mean number of affected channels per event remains low at ~0.4-0.5 channels.
 Per-channel saturation rates range from 0.1\% to 9\%, with higher-energy $^{137}$Cs events showing slightly elevated saturation compared to $^{133}$Ba.
 To address this saturation for gamma calibration measurements, we employed a pulse fitting saturation correction algorithm in post-analysis.
-It is important to note that this saturation is an instrumental effect of the digitizer's dynamic range, as the SiPMs themselves operate well below their intrinsic saturation limit.
+It is important to note that this saturation is an instrumental effect of the digitizer's dynamic range, as the SiPMs themselves operate well below their intrinsic saturation point.

-The saturation correction pulse-shape model describes the temporal response of photodetector signals for scintillation events and represents a modified version of the Single Avalanche Response Function (SARF) adapted from Ref~\cite{Gallina:2019fxt}.
-Our modification employs a single effective decay constant to represent the convolution of intrinsic scintillation decay constant with SiPM-specific recharging processes.
+The pulse-shape model used for saturation correction describes the temporal response of photodetector signals for scintillation events and represents a modified version of the Single Avalanche Response Function (SARF) adapted from Ref~\cite{Gallina:2019fxt}.
+Our modification employs a single effective decay constant to represent the convolution of the intrinsic scintillation decay constant with SiPM-specific recharging processes.
+The modified SARF model is expressed as: